NicholasMamo/phd-data/README.md

 We separate results according to the analyses.
 - The `sheets` folder stores the manual evaluations, which we carried out in spreadsheets.
 You can download the spreadsheets to observe our annotations.
+Note that some functions used in the spreadsheets may only be used with Google Sheets.

 ## Citing this repository